It is a substance found in the bodies of animals and humans.

-Creatine makes your muscles look bigger, while it actually makes them bigger too.
-First, creatine causes muscle cells to store more water, which makes muscles appear larger and fuller.
+Creatine makes your muscles look more prominent, while it makes them more significant too.
+First, creatine causes muscle cells to store more water, making forces appear more prominent and fuller.

-The other way creatine can help your muscles grow is that it can help you lift heavier weight to more volume.
+The other way creatine can help your muscles grow to help you lift heavier weights with more volume.
 Over time, your muscles will grow from this increased intensity.

 Research has found that creatine supplementation can increase running speed.

 So if you want to be faster, you can supplement with creatine.

 Intense exercise causes your muscle fibers to tear and creates inflammation.
 Some research suggests that creatine supplementation can reduce cell damage and inflammation during intense training, speeding recovery.

 The faster you can recover, the quicker you can achieve those profit goals.

 While most of your body’s creatine resides in your muscles, smaller amounts are also found in your testicles and brain.

 It takes a lot of energy to fuel your brain, and, just like your muscles, that energy transfer takes place through ATP.
 Creatine has been found to play an essential role in ATP levels in the brain.

 One study found that higher concentrations of creatine in the brain resulted in improved mental performance and that this concentration can be increased substantially through supplementation.